7 Major Concerns Women in Construction May Have

 The situation changed when the troops returned, and women were fired from the jobs they held.
 Dissatisfied with the overall injustice, women eventually started the feminist movement of the 1960s, fighting for equal rights.

-We have already mentioned that the percentage of women in construction is pretty low: they comprise only about 10.9% of all people working in construction.
+We have already mentioned that the percentage of construction professionals women is pretty low: they comprise only about 10.9% of all people working in construction.
 But the good news is that this is about to change!
 The Smart Asset study showed that the number of women working as construction managers between 2015 and 2019 increased by 101%, reaching almost 100.000.
 This makes the construction manager the third fastest-growing job for women.

 Another great news for women is that the construction industry is surprisingly also one of the highest gender-equality supporting industries in terms of salary.
-Women in construction earn about 95 cents for every dollar their male counterpart earns.
+Women in this industry earn about 95 cents for every dollar their male counterpart earns.
 This is a really high number, compared to the other industries.
 In other words, the gender pay gap is smaller in construction, which can encourage women to step into the game.

 So the central question is: Is the mindset changing?